There are a few ways to run automation with PractiTest.

 - Integrates with your existing framework

-- Define the results you want for your report
+- Define the results you want for your report - Generate reports and dashboard for all your testing types in one place

 - Initialize your automated tests (via framework) and update PractiTest with your results